MystenLabs/sui/doc/src/explore/tutorials.md

 ## Setup

-Follow the instructions to [install Sui binaries](../build/install.md).
-Please clone the repository as described in the installation instructions as this tutorial assumes that you have a clone of Sui's repository.
+Follow the instructions to [install Sui binaries](../build/install.md) and clone the repository as described in the installation instructions as this tutorial assumes that you have a clone of Sui's repository.